 The UK’s tax and benefits system has a major effect on economic and social well-being.
 We want to understand the degree to which the tax and benefit system provides insurance and security over people’s lifetimes and to identify ways it could deliver fairer outcomes.

-Our research explores the role of the tax and benefits system in relation to the risks that people face across the course of their lives.
+Our tax and benefits research explores the role of the UK’s system in relation to the risks that people face across the course of their lives.
 This holistic approach enables us to make the connections between early-life disadvantage, education, training, employment, and welfare in later life.

 - Alex BeerSenior Consultant, Welfare